Google Pixel Fold likely pushed to Q4 2023 with smaller displays

-(Pocket-lint) - Potential Google Pixel Fold customers might have to wait a little longer than we'd hoped, while a new report also suggests its displays might shrink.
+Potential Google Pixel Fold customers might have to wait a little longer than we'd hoped, while a new report also suggests its displays might shrink.

 Rumors of a Pixel Fold coming out of Google have been knocking around for years now and we appear to be closer than ever to something actually being announced.
 But a new report by The Elec suggests that won't happen until much later this year based on when Google is expected to begin mass production of parts.